insertokername/custom-authlib/docs/client/flask.rst

 - :ref:`flask_oauth2_server`

 Flask OAuth client can handle OAuth 1 and OAuth 2 services.
-It shares a similar API with Flask-OAuthlib, you can transfer your code from Flask-OAuthlib to Authlib with ease.
+It shares a similar API with Flask-Oinsertokname-authlib, you can transfer your code from Flask-Oinsertokname-authlib to insertokname-authlib with ease.

 Create a registry with :class:`OAuth` object::

-    from authlib.integrations.flask_client import OAuth
+    from insertokname-authlib.integrations.flask_client import OAuth

     oauth = OAuth(app)